Welcome to the Year 3/4J class page.

-Mrs Allen and Mrs Lowther are our Year 3/4 teaching assistants.
+Mrs Allen and Mrs Hayes are our Year 3/4 teaching assistants.

 On this page, you can find lots of information about Year Three and Year Four, as well as keeping up to date with all of the exciting things that we get up to throughout the school year.

-Please follow our class page twitter, where you will see tweets and pictures about all the exciting things your children will be doing this year:
+Please follow our class page on Twitter, where you will see tweets and pictures about all the exciting things your children will be doing this year:

 This year, we will be using class dojo to award 'dojo/house points' and communicate with parents/carers.
 Please do not hesitate to message me on class dojo, speak to me at school or contact the school office if you have any questions or queries.

 Reading: Regular reading is an incredibly important skill.
 Please do encourage your child to read at home as much as possible and support them by talking about the text and asking questions to check that they have understood what they have read.
 I have a passion for reading and can recommend lots of wonderful children's books.
 Please sign or initial their reading diary to show when this has been done.
 This can be signatures for both their school reading book and a 'free reader' chosen from either our class library or home.
 I will be checking reading diaries on a Friday and would expect at least three signatures from an adult over the course of a week.
 If your child is struggling with this, then please let us know.
-In Y3/4J, reading books will be changed on a Friday.
 If you require any support with encouraging your child to read at home, please do speak to me.

 Times tables: Please support your child to learn and practise their times tables at home.
 This will help them in all areas of their maths work.
 All children have access to the Times Tables Rockstar online platform whcih is a great way to practise and develop speed and confidence when recalling times tables facts.